 I learn from Kris de Decker’s excellent Low Tech Magazine that an International Traditional Knowledge World Bank (ITKI)has been launched.

-It’s an ambitious effort to preserve, restore and promote the re-use of traditional skills and inventions from all [continue …]
+It’s an ambitious effort to preserve, restore and promote the re-use of traditional skills and inventions from [continue …]